GnikDroy/AnimeTV/README.md

 <h3 align="center"> Watch your favorite anime on your device </h3>

 Anime TV! is a cross-platform app that allows you to watch your favorite anime shows on your device.
-Supports all platforms supported by flutter except for web (impossible due to CORS) i.e Android, IOS, macOS, Linux and Windows.
-Officially tested in Android and Windows but should work in all platforms.
+Should support all platforms supported by flutter.
+Officially tested in Android but should work in all platforms.

 It has a low memory footprint, stores all information on your device and works off the ~~[Anime1](http://www.anime1.com/)~~ [Wcostream](https://www.wcostream.com/) server.
 The app scrapes the site and provides a pleasant anime viewing experience.
 Unlike other apps, this does not contain any ads and is distributed for free.